- Korean Drinking Culture starts in College.

-- Korean Drinking Culture tied to Korean Work Culture
+- Korean Drinking Culture is tied to Korean Work Culture.

 - Easy Accessibility of Alcohol

 - Endorsement of Alcoholic Drinks by Korean Celebrities

 - Alcohol regulations in Korea

 - Rule #1 Penalty for being late

 - Rule #4: Don’t pour yourself a drink